-You have heard about the Internet of Things and probably some examples of applications and devices.
+You have heard about the Internet of Things or IoT and probably some examples of applications and devices.
 Yet, you are still new to the potential of the Internet of Things and what it means in practice?
 Then this beginners guide is for you, with updated stats and research from and for 2017 and beyond.

 The Internet of Things first and foremost is an umbrella term which covers a huge reality of ‘things’, technologies (sensors, communication technologies, applications, etc.) and goals across a really huge range of industries and so-called IoT use cases.
 In this overview of the Internet of Things for beginners you’ll discover why it is an umbrella term and an introduction to what the Internet of Things is – in practice.
 If you’re looking for data and evolutions: there is an infographic with more stats for your convenience at the bottom.

 The focus on connected devices and endpoints in the Internet of Things

 The Internet of Things enables the next stage of the Internet whereby smart devices and other endpoints get connected via Internet technology.

 In the Internet of Things or IoT each endpoint/device has a unique IP (Internet Protocol) address.
 IoT endpoints are the ‘things’ at the edge of an IoT network, which have an IP address.
 This includes consumer devices such as smart fitness trackers and intelligent pieces of hardware with software that are embedded in or attached to things in order to add them to the Internet of Things or make them ‘IoT-enabled’.
 The endpoint is addressable in IoT.

 Simply said the unique IP address of an endpoint allows to identify it via the Internet and retrieve and/or send data from/to it.
 Let’s take a look at some of them as devices and endpoints are often the focus of how the Internet of Things is explained to beginners, even if there is far more to it as you’ll see.